What are the Benefits of Disability Insurance?

 Are There Any Exclusions for Disability Insurance?

-A pre-existing condition clause in your long term disability insurance policies will limit your benefits if you have had a known and treated medical condition before applying.
+A pre-existing condition clause in your long term insurance policy will limit your benefits if you have had a known and treated medical condition before applying.
 Two time periods are used by most insurance companies when defining a pre-existing condition: a “look-back period” and a “waiting period.

 Disability insurance can be an important tool for small business owners.
-We all hope we never have to use it, but disability insurance is something all small business owners should consider purchasing.
+We all hope we never have to use it, but a DI policy is something all small business owners should consider purchasing.
 It’s a financial safety net for both you and your family if something happens to you and you’re no longer able to work.